The Gaia Project is a non-profit charitable organization with the mission to empower youth to take action on climate change through education.

 For over a decade, Geoff has shared science activities and experiments with youth.
 As a science education researcher, Geoff wants to improve the student experience in science classrooms around New Brunswick.
 He joined the Gaia Project in 2018 to develop the Climate Change Education Plan.
 This ambitious project targets K-12 educational goals, integrating project-based topics around sustainable living, climate-change mitigation and energy literacy.
 With a master’s degree in inquiry-based science instruction and curriculum development, Geoff enjoys seeing students think outside the box and making inquiry-based connections.

-Anna-Lee has a bachelor’s degree in Social Work from the Université de Moncton and has a passion for community development, social empowerment and working with youth.
+Anna-Lee has a bachelor’s degree in Social Work from the Université de Moncton and has a passion social empowerment, working with youth and nature.

 Having joined Gaia in May 2019 working as a Special Projects Coordinator, Ainslee sees the importance in finding ways to inspire youth to take climate action.
 Throughout her time earning a B.Sc in Environment and Natural Resources, she gained experience working in the environmental sector, doing both fieldwork and research.
 Fieldwork was an eye-opening experience but she is thrilled to be back working on climate change.
 Being born and raised in Fredericton has allowed her to gain an appreciation of the surrounding nature in which she spends her free time exploring.